drewmarsh/joplin-recipe-scaler/README.md

 - ```{1.5} lbs of chicken breast```
 - ```{8} ounces of shredded mozzerlla```

-For example, values that should be scaled fractionally (cups, teaspoons, tablespoons) should be closed between angled brackets ```< >``` in the Markdown editor.
+Alternatively, values that should be scaled fractionally (cups, teaspoons, tablespoons) should be closed between angled brackets ```< >``` in the Markdown editor.
 The following formats are acceptable:
 - ```<9 ¾>``` teaspoons salt
 - ```<9 3/4>``` cups sugar
 - ```<9-3/4>``` tablespoons baking soda